ezachrisen/indigo/guide.md

 For maps we have to specify the key type as well as the value type.

 In macros that operate on maps, the value (k) is the map **key**, and we can use that to access values in the map.
-This will return false, since UA 1500 is delayed:
+This will return true, since UA1500 is on time:

 ```go
 flights["UA1500"] == "On Time"